Where you can get free condoms

 If used correctly, condoms are 97% effective in stopping infection and pregnancy.
-All condoms distributed by the local sexual health services mentioned on this page are safe to use.
+All condoms distributed by the services mentioned on this page are safe to use.

-- the expiry date on the packet (an out of date condom is not safe as it will most likely break during intercourse)
+- the expiry date on the packet (an out of date condom is not safe as it can break during intercourse)

 - for any cuts, holes or tears in the packet.
-If the condom packet has been damaged in any way do not use it as the condom itself may also have been damaged and may break easily
+If the condom packet is damaged in any way, don't use the condom as it may also be damaged and break

 - the overall look of the packet.
-If the foil packet looks worn and battered do not use it - the condom may have been in someone’s pocket or wallet and exposed to heat and friction, which would have damaged the condom inside
+If the foil packet looks worn and battered, don't use it.
+The condom may have been in someone’s pocket or wallet and exposed to heat and friction.
+This would have damaged the condom inside.